Explore your options...

 Peel and stick wallpaper comes in so many designs and options.
 I was on a mission to get this done and had originally intended on looking for one that looked like exposed brick.
 I was thinking of making it look similar to what we applied in our former guest room.
 We applied brick panels from The Home Depot followed by a German Schmear technique.

 But, the more I thought about it, the more I kept realizing there would be issues that we'd need to resolve.
 This was more than I wanted to tackle.
 For instance, our front door trim butts all the way up against this wall with no space, whatsover, in between.
 The brick paneling would stick out from the wall which would mean having to deal with removing that trim.
 Did I mention we'd also have to remove the baseboard?
 To top it off, we'd have to add trim at the ceiling to cover the gap like I did in the guest room.
 I just wanted something that could easily cover up our chevron wall with a clean feel.
 So, in comes the peel and stick wallpaper.
-Do you remember what the chevron wall looked like?living room with chevron accent wall
+Do you remember what the chevron wall looked like?

 Do your research...